chrishulbert/gondola/README.md

 	* Some TV Show S01E02 Blah blah blah.vob
 	* Some TV Show - Episode Name.vob

 So long as it can find 'SxxEyy' (for season x episode y), it assumes the show's title is to the left, and ignores anything to the right.
-It then searches OMDB to find the show's metadata.
+It then searches TMDB to find the show's metadata.

 If you use the last format (eg there's no SxEy, and there is a `-`), it takes a 'best guess' at which season and episode it is.
 This is useful for shows where the DVD order is different to the TV order.
 I actually recommend using this when you make backups of your DVDs.
 The episode name doesn't need to be an exact match, because it does a 'Levenshtein distance' calculation to make a best guess at which episode it is.